 13) Bronski Beat – Smalltown Boy (Forbidden Fruit)

 It’s good to remember that the long, 12-inch mixes of singles served a very definite purpose – and that purpose was dancing.
-This beautiful, epic, teasing version of the gay disco classic swells with drama and wraps Jimmy Somerville’s vocals in luscious rose petal synths.
+This beautiful, epic, teasing version of the dancefloor classic swells with drama and wraps Jimmy Somerville’s vocals in luscious rose petal synths.
 It eventually arrives at Duckie-tastic euphoria but it is, of course, the waiting that makes the explosion taste so sweet.
 Forbidden fruit with all the flavours: from isolation in provincial England to owning the whole damn stage in a fleshy, sweaty, glitter dome where the fruit bowl full of cherries has gone flying.
 Juice!

 14) Kate Bush – Running Up That Hill (EMI)

 The holy chalice of nature and music belongs to Kate.
 This glorious long version of Running Up That Hill is backed up by Under the Ivy and is there anything else we really need?
 Take me to the garden, cover me in leaves.
 Wake me up when I am half tree.

 15) Kate Bush – This Woman’s Work (EMI)